Clementine696/Clementine696/README.md

 ## About me
 - ✋🏻 I'm Kanate Boonsiri or you can call me Mask.
 - 🌱 I'm a 3rd year student in applied computer science, KMUTT.
+- 🔭 I’m currently working on Flutter and Python

 ## Language & Tools